Parent Education Program

 - In-kind payment: volunteer hours are credited for fees for parenting classes and Stay, Play & Learn.

 - P.T.O.
-Scholarship grant for residents only; requests for grants are to be addressed to the Family Center Director, Debbie Reilly.
+Scholarship grant for residents only; requests for grants are to be addressed to the Family Center Director, Amy Perry.

 - Any other fee reduction to be arranged with the Director.